quynhhgoogoo/Snake/README.md

 # Snake
 This is a traditional snake game.
+Just a part of my self studying C#.

 INSTRUCTION :
 1. Use arrows on keyboard to move the snake